How it all started

 explains Mary. "

-.”
+Although I was not working in the Sustainability department, my colleagues at Cornwood quickly picked up my interest and started to involve me in sustainability projects on site.”
 That’s where Mary’s idea to obtain a Ph.
 D was planted.
 She became increasingly interested in the restoration of Sibelco’s sites, and what role rare heathlands could play in their future.

 After a conversation with her manager, Mary decided to submit a business case to Sibelco to ask for support with obtaining a Ph.
 D in Heathland Restoration after Mineral Extraction.
 With Sustainability, and more specifically restoration, being one of our long-term priorities, Sibelco quickly saw the added value and decided to partially fund Mary’s Ph.D.
 Her research was planned to be conducted at our Cornwood site, where we extract china clay.